Unconditionally Secure Computation on Large Distributed Databases with Vanishing Cost: Introduction

-The key to our result is the realization that any normalized sum-type function can be evaluated accurately even after drastically reducing the dimensionality of its inputs $(x^n,y^n)$.
-Although there are elegant dimensionality reduction results which show that distances can be approximately preserved by mapping high-dimensional signals into a low-dimensional subspace~\cite{IndykMatousek-04-LDEoFMS,JohnsonLindenstrauss-CoM85-ELmiHS}, they are within a {\em centralized} computation context and without privacy constraints.
-We consider a much more basic dimensionality reduction that is achieved by a simple random subsampling.
-It was shown in~\cite{AhlswedeZhang-LNCS06-EstDist} that an accurate estimate of the joint type of $(x^n,y^n)$ can be produced from a randomized subsampling of the sequences $(x^n,y^n)$.
-We produce a simpler alternative analysis of the work in~\cite{AhlswedeZhang-LNCS06-EstDist}, which allows us to analyze the expected distortion, and apply this result to create accurate estimates of normalized sum-type functions in a manner that is both secure and communication efficient.
-The randomization in the subsampling is crucial for overcoming the worst-case distortion criterion, and thereby achieving vanishing distortion.
-Subsampling by a factor much smaller than $n$ allows us to use fewer invocations of the secure computation primitives of~\cite{BenOrGwW-ACM88-CTNCFTDC} while securely producing the function estimate with vanishing communication cost.
+The key to our result is the realization that any normalized sum-type function can be evaluated accurately even after drastically reducing the dimensionality of its inputs.
+Although there are elegant dimensionality reduction results which show that distances can be approximately preserved by mapping high-dimensional signals into a low-dimensional subspace~\cite{IndykMatousek-04-LDEoFMS}, \cite{JohnsonLindenstrauss-CoM85-ELmiHS}, they are within a {\em centralized} computation context and without privacy constraints.
+We consider a much more basic dimensionality reduction that is achieved by a simple random sampling.
+It was shown in~\cite{AhlswedeZhang-LNCS06-EstDist} that an accurate estimate of the joint type of two sequences can be produced from a randomized sampling of the sequences.
+We develop a much simpler and more general analysis of randomized sampling, which allows us to analyze the expected distortion, and apply this result to create accurate estimates of normalized sum-type functions in a manner that is both secure and communication-efficient.
+The randomization in the sampling is crucial for achieving vanishing distortion with a worst-case distortion criterion.
+Sampling by a factor much smaller than $n$ allows us to use fewer invocations of the secure computation primitives of~\cite{BenOrGwW-ACM88-CTNCFTDC} while securely producing the function estimate with vanishing communication cost.